What do Henry Winkler, Robert Wagner and Fred Thompson have in common?

 What’s the catch?

-When I did my first TV story on reverse mortgages about 10 years ago, the homeowner I interviewed insisted he paid nothing for his reverse mortgage.
+When I did my first TV story on reverse mortgages many years ago, the homeowner I interviewed insisted he paid nothing for his reverse mortgage.
 He was right in the sense that he didn’t write a check to cover the fees, because they were rolled into the mortgage.
 But that doesn’t mean the mortgage was fee-free.
 In fact, reverse mortgages often have higher fees than regular mortgages.
 From the FTC’s reverse mortgage website:

 Lenders generally charge an origination fee, a mortgage insurance premium (for federally insured HECMs), and other closing costs for a reverse mortgage.
 Lenders also may charge servicing fees during the term of the mortgage.

 One fee example: Standard HECM mortgages include a 2 percent mortgage insurance premium, based not on how much you borrow, but the value of your home.
 So if your home is worth $500,000, that’s $10,000.
 Borrow only $100,000, and you’ve paid 10 percent in that fee alone.

 There are lower-cost loans available.
 For example, the fee for the HECM Saver loan is only 0.01 percent of the home’s value, rather than 2 percent.
 But you can’t borrow as much with those loans and interest rates are typically higher.

 As with any mortgage, you should shop and compare reverse mortgages and ask about fees.
 While some may be set by law, others could vary by lender.

 Catch No. 2: Although you may be receiving checks in the mail, don’t lose sight of the fact that you’re paying interest, and unpaid interest is increasing the size of the loan.
 The longer the loan remains outstanding, the more interest will accrue.